aramelheni/ColorectalCancer-Detection/README.md

 This project demonstrates that **automated DNA preprocessing + machine learning** can provide a scalable and reliable solution for early colorectal cancer detection from microbiome data.
 By automating the preprocessing pipeline and testing multiple models, we show that **Logistic Regression** is the most effective approach, paving the way for clinical integration.

+---

+## License

+This project is open-source and available under the MIT License.
+See the [LICENSE](LICENSE) file for details.